 The Bill of Rights Defense Committee (BORDC) is a national non-profit, non-partisan organization working to restore the rule of law and our constitutional rights and liberties.
 We aim to make police and intelligence agencies accountable to us, the people whom they serve.
 BORDC supports an ideologically, politically, ethnically, geographically, and generationally diverse grassroots movement, focused on educating Americans about the erosion of our fundamental freedoms; increasing civic participation; and converting concern and outrage into political action.

-For more information, check out our informational brochure.
+For more information, check out our informational brochure and our latest IRS Form 990.

 Our vision and values